anandaworldwide/ananda-library-chatbot/TOKEN_SECURITY.md

 - **Secure API Client** (`secure-api-client.php`): Handles token-based authentication for WordPress
 - **Secure API Test Page**: Admin interface for testing the secure API connection

+## Authentication Types

+The system supports two types of authentication which can be used independently or together:

+1. **JWT Token Authentication**

+   - Required for ALL frontend-to-backend API calls
+   - Ensures only our frontend can access our backend APIs
+   - JWT tokens are short-lived (15 minutes) and signed with the SECURE_TOKEN

+2. **siteAuth Cookie Authentication**
+   - Required only for logged-in user features
+   - Managed by the login/logout system
+   - Not required for public endpoints that still need frontend-to-backend security

+### Public JWT-Only Endpoints

+Some endpoints require JWT authentication but not siteAuth cookies, such as:

+- `/api/audio/[filename]`: Allows audio playback for non-logged-in users
+- `/api/contact`: Allows contact form submissions from non-logged-in users
+- `/api/answers/[id]`: Allows access to publicly shared answers

+These endpoints use the `withJwtOnlyAuth` middleware which:

+- Enforces JWT authentication for frontend-to-backend security
+- Does not require the siteAuth cookie
+- Applies common security checks (CSRF, rate limiting, etc.)

 ## Configuration

 ### Environment Variables